 I returned to New Zealand in 1996, to write a fourth book about the brave seafaring wives, "Hen Frigates," which in 1998 won a place in the New York Public Library list of the twenty-five Best Books to Remember.
 The following year this was followed by the L. Byrne Waterman Award for outstanding contributions to history and woman's history, awarded by the Kendall Whaling Museum.

-These last were all American awards.
-In the year 2000, however, my native country recognized me again -- a Creative New Zealand development grant was followed by a year-long John David Stout Research Fellowship at Victoria University of Wellington.
+In the year 2000 my native country recognized me again -- a Creative New Zealand development grant was followed by a year-long John David Stout Research Fellowship at Victoria University of Wellington.

-This signal honor resulted in the writing of a true-life maritime mystery, "In the Wake of Madness," and research into wrecks in the subantarctic islands of New Zealand, which has led to another maritime nonfiction account, "Island of the Lost: Death and Survival at the Edge of the World," which was published by Algonquin in July 2007, went into several other editions, including one by Allen & Unwin (Australia), and was a bestseller.
+This signal honor resulted in the writing of a true-life maritime mystery, "In the Wake of Madness," and research into wrecks in the subantarctic islands of New Zealand, which has led to another maritime nonfiction account, "Island of the Lost: Death and Survival at the Edge of the World," which was published by Algonquin in July 2007, went into several other editions, including one by Allen & Unwin (Australia), and continues to sell very well indeed, hundreds of readers finding it an inspirational story.

 As well as this, in 2005 I was appointed a consultant for an ongoing NEH-funded project with the Martha's Vineyard Historical Society, "Children on Whaleships."

-Intrigued by the huge surge in independent publishing that has been greatly facilitated by the electronic reading revolution, I have become fascinated by ePublishing.
+Intrigued by the huge surge in digital book sales that has been greatly facilitated by the electronic reading revolution, I became fascinated by ePublishing.
 After blogging about many authors who have ventured into publishing on Kindle, Kobo, and other platforms, I decided to stage my own experiment, and try publishing an eBook myself.

 I made myself two conditions before I started --- that it should cost nothing at all, and that I would share what I learned with the world, via my blog.
-The result was an adaptation of my novel Abigail-- renamed A Love of Adventure -- into a Kindle book, and seven "tutorials."
+The result was an experiment in turning my novel Abigail-- renamed A Love of Adventure -- into a Kindle book, which I described, step by step, in seven "tutorials."

 What does the future of publishing hold?
-Something very exciting, I'm sure.
+While digital publishing might have outlived its excitement, it will all end up in something very exciting, I'm sure.